 By 1908 the "Hero of Mafeking" (1900) had become a hero to boys in England who were devouring his little book "Scouting for Boys" based on his experience as a British military officer and his concern for the character development of British youth.

-Borrowing heavily from various youth movements in England at the time, Robert Baden Powell had published his book in serial form.
+Borrowing heavily from various youth movements in England then, Robert Baden Powell published his book in serial form.
 It was being taken seriously throughout the British Empire and beginning to be noticed in the United States.
-Independent “Boy Scout” units were being formed based on the content of the book.
+Independent "Boy Scout" units were formed based on the book's content.

 The following year, 1909, a Chicago area publisher, William Boyce, was introduced to the Boy Scout model while on a trip to England.
 He brought the idea back to the United States and legally incorporated the Boy Scouts of America (BSA) in February 1910 in the nation's capital, Washington, D.C.